Skip to main content

 Fixed Income Maturity Profile

 Statutory Disclaimer: The value of units may go down as well as up and past performance is not necessarily a guide to the future.
-There are no guarantee on the client’s capital as the performance of units in the fund is determined by change in the value of underlying investments hence value of your unit trust investment
+There are no guarantees on the client’s capital as the performance of units in the fund is determined by changes in the value of underlying investments hence value of your unit trust investment.
+Effective annual yield is presented net of fees